Solved | Windows 10 File Copy/Transfer Very Slow (8 Methods)

 More sync modes in advanced editions:

-Mirror Sync: Make folder B identical to folder A. The changes made to folder B solely will be erased at next sync.
+Mirror Sync: Make folder B identical to folder A. The changes made to folder B solely will be erased at the next sync.

 Basic Sync